Joan-Adhiambo/yolo/README.md

 # 1. Backend Dockerfile

----Use official Node.js  image
+## Use official Node.js  image
 FROM node:14 AS build

----Set working directory
+## Set working directory
 WORKDIR /app

----Copy package files
+## Copy package files
 COPY package*.json ./

----Install dependencies
+## Install dependencies
 RUN npm install

----Copy source code
+## Copy source code
 COPY . .

----Expose port
+## Expose port
 EXPOSE 5000

----Start the application
+## Start the application
 CMD ["npm", "start"]

 # 2. frontend Dockerfile

----Use an official Node runtime as a parent image
+## Use an official Node runtime as a parent image
 FROM node:14-alpine AS build

----Set the working directory in the container
+## Set the working directory in the container
 WORKDIR /app

----Copy the package.json and package-lock.json files to the container COPY package*.json ./
+## Copy the package.json and package-lock.json files to the container
+COPY package*.json ./

----Install application dependencies
+## Install application dependencies
 RUN npm install

----Copy the rest of the application code to the container COPY . .
+## Copy the rest of the application code to the container
+COPY . .

----Build the app from production
+## Build the app from production
 RUN npm run build

----Use nginx to serve the build app
+## Use nginx to serve the build app
 FROM nginx:alpine

----Copy the built app from the node build stage
+## Copy the built app from the node build stage
 COPY --from=build /app/build /usr/share/nginx/html

----Copy custom nginx configuration
+## Copy custom nginx configuration
 COPY nginx.conf /etc/nginx/conf.d/default.conf

----Expose the port the app runs on
+## Expose the port the app runs on
 EXPOSE 3000

----Define the command to run your app
+## Define the command to run your app
 CMD ["nginx","-g", "daemon off;"]

 # Key Points: